saiDev1999/3R_React_Class/README.md

 Tasks :

 1. Repeat the class
+2. Understand the code between different life cycles methods
+3. When to use the pure component and when not to use the pure component
+4. Difference between functional and class components
+5. try pagination with class based components

+By default child gets re-render when parent renders by using Pure component in react class based components we can prevent the unnecessary renders of child

+pure component will checks whether its props or state changed , if not component will stay like before without re-renders

+Pure component is performance optimising techniques which contains the shouldComponentUpdate life cycle

+Tasks :

+1. Repeat the class
 2. Read the lifecycle document from w3 schools
 3. Authentication and authorisation
 4. which is better functionl or class components in react